Seasawher/mathlib4-help/src/tactics.md

 Defined in: `Mathlib.Tactic.tacticRecover_`

 Modifier `recover` for a tactic (sequence) to debug cases where goals are closed incorrectly.
-The tactic `recover tacs` for a tactic (sequence) tacs applies the tactics and then adds goals that are not closed starting from the original
+The tactic `recover tacs` for a tactic (sequence) `tacs` applies the tactics and then adds goals that are not closed, starting from the original goal.

 # reduce
 Defined in: `Mathlib.Tactic.tacticReduce__`